threefoldtech/zos/docs/network_new/README.md

 ![like so](https://github.com/threefoldtech/zos/blob/master/specs/network/HIDDEN-PUBLIC.png)

 - **wireguard port management**
 Every wireguard point (a network resource point) needs a destination/port combo when it's  publicly reachable.
 The destination is a public ip, but the port is the differentiator.
-So we need to make sure every nwetwork wireguard listening port is unique in the node wehere it runs, and can be reapplied in case of a node's reboot.
+So we need to make sure every network wireguard listening port is unique in the node where it runs, and can be reapplied in case of a node's reboot.
 ZOS registers the ports **already in use** to the BCDB, so a user can the pick a port that is not yet used.

 - **wireguard and hidden nodes**